aazaff/startLearn.R/README.md

 ## Specialized array formats

 The majority of work done in R is either 1- or 2-dimensional.
 This has led to the emergence of shorthand terms.
-A “vector” is a one-dimensional array and a “matrix” is a 2-dimensional array.
+A **vector** is a **one-dimensional** array and a **matrix** is a **two-dimensional array**.
 The overwhelming majority of R users exclusively use vectors or matrices rather than arrays.
 Importantly, not only is there a difference in terminology, there are actually separate functions, for convenience, that specifically use these terms.

-Because the the matrix and vector terminology are so ubiquitous, many R users do not even know about the array() function, and how it relates to vectors and matrices.
+Because the **matrix** and **vector** terminology are so ubiquitous, many R users do not even know about the array( ) function, and how it relates to vectors and matrices.

 	# Compare a 2-dimensional array
 	> x<-array(data=c(0,1),dim=c(4,6))